PADL/libbrowserid/gss-browserid.md

 **TODO** would it be more conservative to only mix in the time and nonce from the authenticator rather than the entire encoded authenticator?

+#### RP Response Key (RRK)

+The response from the acceptor is signed using this key for fresh assertions:

+    RRK = browserid-derive-key(DHK, "RPResponseToken")

+and for re-authentication assertions:

+    RRK = browserid-derive-key(ASK, "RPResponseToken")

 #### GSS PRF